salma-emara/aps105-book/textbook/chapters/chapter04-loops/while.md

 4. If the number is not negative, add the number to the sum.
 5. Repeat steps 2-4 until the user enters a negative number.

-**Step 5: Draw your solution** The following flow chart shows the steps that the program should take.
+**Step 4: Draw your solution.** The following flow chart shows the steps that the program should take.

 ```{figure} ./images/while-loop-exercise.png
 :alt: The flow chart of the while loop exercise